Oklahoma Law Enforcement Memorial

 Lucky Miller is buried in the Stroud Cemetery, Stroud, Lincoln County, Oklahoma.

-In March 2021, Michael Nealey was found guilty of Manslaughter in the death of Chief Lucky Miller.
+Detective Michael Nealey was charged with second degree murder.
+In March 2021, Michael Nealey was found guilty of Second-Degree Murder in the death of Chief Lucky Miller and sentenced to life in prison with no possibility of parole.

 OLEM – 10S-3-16 NLEOM –